JeffreyChan0913/INTERMEDIATE/0826/README.md

 ##### time limit per test case: 1 second

 We encode a string, $S$, with the following rules
-1. If the letter is a signle digit $S_i < 10$, we simply just use that digit.
+1. If the letter is a signle digit $s_i < 10$, we simply just use that digit.
-2. if the letter is two digits that is $S_i \geq 10$, then we use that two digits and add a 0 right after it.
+2. if the letter is two digits that is $s_i+s_i+1 \geq 10$, then we use that two digits and add a 0 right after it.

 If the given string is 18100, then can think of it as the following:
 1. ```a``` is located the first value, so 1.